• Skip to primary navigation

 pineapple water in glasses

-Drinking pineapple water is a delicious way to enjoy a virtually zero-calorie hydrating drink, as it is plain water and can be enjoyed with your meals instead of soda, and drink during detox days, as it promotes healthy digestion.
+Drinking pineapple water is a delicious way to enjoy a virtually zero-calorie hydrating drink, as it is plain water and can be enjoyed with your meals instead of soda, or drink it during detox days, as it promotes healthy digestion.

 With the same technique but adding rice to the mix, we make a delicious arroz con piña, a chilled creamy pineapple, and a rice milk smoothie.